 It may seem kind of strange to write a post on just suitcases, but bear with me.
 For many medical students, the trips they will make for residency interviews will be their first real “professional” travel.
-If you haven’t travelled a lot, you don’t know everything that can go wrong….
+If you haven’t traveled a lot, you don’t know everything that can go wrong….
 So here are some rules to help you.

 p.s.
 I’m doing this first in a series of blog posts on how to interview in case anyone needs to drop a hint that they need a new suitcase (and possibly new clothes) as an early holiday present.

 Rule 1: Try not to check your bags

 Make it a goal that no matter where you go (or for how long ) you will always have what you need in a carry on suitcase.
 I went to Russia last year for two weeks – in the winter – with two carry-ons.
 Once you practice this, it’s not hard.